vinwol/extraction_repo/README.md

 # Extracting Data from Publications to inform Clinical Trials

-This repo provides an overview of tools and workflows for extracting quantitative data from published clinical trial figures and tables.
+This repo provides a presentation and code for an overview of tools and workflows for extracting quantitative data from published clinical trial figures and tables.
 The goal is to reconstruct individual patient-level data (IPD) from publicly available sources when raw data is not accessible, supporting more data-driven clinical and statistical analyses.

 ---